 - Level 5 (171 practices): To achieve the final CMMC level, an organization must have an advanced cybersecurity program and the ability to respond to newly emerging threats through auditing and managerial processes.
 This level is not intended for smaller organizations because it requires a substantial amount of human resources.

 CMMC certifications are awarded by CMMC Third Party Assessment Organizations (C3PAO), which are appointed by the CMMC Accreditation Board.
-DoD contractors should embark on their certification journey right away by conducting an initial cybersecurity self-assessment to determine what needs to be done to achieve the desired level of certification.
+DoD contractors should embark on their certification journey right away by conducting an initial cybersecurity self-assessment to determine what needs to be done to achieve the desired level of CMMC certification.

 To get started with getting your organization CMMC compliant contact OSIbeyond.